 Creative remains the single most important lever despite the algorithmic black box.
 Google’s system evaluates assets independently and assembles combinations dynamically, meaning a weak video can drag down an otherwise strong campaign.

-Video is disproportionately important: YouTube placements (in-stream + Shorts + Discovery) now consume 35-55% of total spend in most campaigns, according to placement reports we analyze daily.
+Video is disproportionately important: YouTube placements (in-stream + Shorts + Discovery) consistently account for a substantial share of total spend in most campaigns we manage.
 Portrait video specifically has surged, with YouTube Shorts inventory growing 3x year-over-year per Google’s advertising blog.

 One pattern that consistently burns budget is what practitioners call asset stuffing: dumping every creative variant into a single campaign.
 Google's algorithm cannot distinguish thematic segments when 20 videos targeting different user motivations compete in one campaign.
 The fix is running parallel campaigns with thematically grouped assets.

 For example, a puzzle game might run one campaign with 'relaxation' themed creatives and another with 'brain training' creatives, each targeting the same geography but allowing the ML to find distinct audience pockets.
-This approach routinely improves campaign-level ROAS by 15-25% in our experience.
+In our experience, this approach can meaningfully improve campaign-level ROAS.

 Geographic and vertical variance in cost is extreme.
 According to data.ai's State of Mobile 2025 report, US CPIs for fintech apps can reach $4.80+ while hypercasual games in Southeast Asia run below $0.15.